sumanmukherjee03/practice-and-katas/k8s/CKA/26-authorization.README.md

 ### Node Authorizer

-kubelets interact with the kube-apiserver to Read Services, Endpoints, Nodes, Pods etc and also to Write Node Status, Pod Status, Events etc.
+kubelets talk to kube-apiserver to read Services, Endpoints, Nodes, Pods etc and also to write Node Status, Pod Status, Events etc.
 To be able to perform these actions the kube-apiserver authorizes the kubelet via the NodeAuthorizer mechanism.
 In the kubelet client certificate, the cert should have the group specified via `/O=system:nodes` in the `-subj` parameter of the cert and the cert name to be something like `CN=system:node:node01`.